animaltraits/animaltraits.github.io/README.md

-## Welcome to the Animal Traits database
+## Welcome to AnimalTraits

-### An animal trait database containing body mass, metabolic rate and brain size
+### AnimalTraits: an animal trait database containing body mass, metabolic rate and brain size

-This is the animal traits database project.
+This is the AnimalTraits project.
 It contains two components:

 - the raw data and R scripts used to compile the database;
 - source for the website.

 The database is described in the paper:

 Herberstein, M. E. et al. 2021.
-An animal trait database for body mass, metabolic rate and brain size.
+AnimalTraits: a curated animal trait database for body mass, metabolic rate and brain size

-The database can be downloaded from the [animal traits website](https://animaltraits.org/).
+The database can be downloaded from the [AnimalTraits website](https://animaltraits.org/).

 #### Database compilation